fabric8-launcher/launcher-ui-components/README.md

 curl http://$(oc get routes | grep front-generator | awk '{print $2}')/index.html
 ```

+Remarks:

+* For every new commit about this project `front-generator` that you want to test after the initial installation of the template, launching a new build
+  on OpenShift is just required `oc start-build front-generator`

-Remark: If for any reasons, you would like to redeploy a new template, then you should first delete the template and the corresponding objects
+* If for any reasons, you would like to redeploy a new template, then you should first delete the template and the corresponding objects

 ```
 oc delete is/node